Euro zone crisis reaches France, turns existential

 The country does have an Achilles' heel: stress tests have shown that its banks are among the most heavily exposed to debt in the euro zone periphery, particularly Greece and Italy.

-Shares in Societe Generale SOCN.PA plunged as much as 23 percent on Wednesday before closing 15 percent lower.
-BNP Paribas (BNPP.PA) and Credit Agricole suffered lesser hits.
+Shares in Societe Generale plunged as much as 23 percent Wednesday before closing 15 percent lower.
+BNP Paribas and Credit Agricole suffered lesser hits.

 A senior SocGen executive told Reuters the bank was worried that heightened market tensions could lead to a 2008-type credit crunch in which banks stop lending to one another.

-French regulators, joined by their Italian, Spanish and Belgian counterparts, banned short-selling of financial shares on Thursday in a temporary response to try to halt rumour-driven herd behaviour.
-Bank shares rose modestly on Friday.
+French regulators, joined by their Italian, Spanish and Belgian counterparts, banned short-selling of financial shares Thursday in a temporary response to try to halt rumor-driven herd behavior.
+Bank shares rose modestly Friday.

 A senior risk manager at a large European bank, speaking on condition of anonymity, said one reason for the losses on French and European bank shares was that short sellers were targeting banks instead of government bonds.